What is position trading?

 By carrying out in-depth technical analysis, position traders ascertain critical resistance and support levels based on past price action.
 Resistance and support levels allow traders to know when the price of an asset is likely to move in an uptrend or downtrend.

 A support level, in most cases, is a level at which the price of an underlying asset bounces off after coming under pressure.
 Buyers are known to place buy orders at this level.
-Likewise, the resistance level is a lever at which price struggles to break through when trending up.
+Likewise, the resistance level is a point at which price struggles to break through when trending up.
 Traders are known to place sell orders at this level.

 Based on the resistance and support level assessment, position traders can make an informed decision on whether to open or close positions on underlying assets.